Dennis Muilenburg: Boeing

 This payment by Boeing attracted criticism.
 Michael Stumo, who lost his daughter in the Ethiopian Airlines crash, said, 'He was fired for poor performance, and he should be treated like any other production employee who gets fired for poor performance.'
 Zipporah Kuria lost her father Joseph and said, 'Nobody gets their benefits when they've screwed up this much.
 Muilenburg and my dad are, were, the same age.
 Two people, and one is a privileged person who gets away with having such a big part to play in the death of so many people, and the other who trusts a product and dies for it.'
 US Senator Elizabeth Warren wrote regarding the payment by Boeing, '346 people died.
 And yet, Dennis Muilenburg pressured regulators and put profits ahead of the safety of passengers, pilots, and flight attendants.
 He'll walk away with an additional $62.2 million.
 This is corruption, plain and simple.'

 He was succeeded as CEO and president by David L. Calhoun, effective January 2020.
 During the transition, CFO Greg Smith was interim CEO.
 Boeing's press release stated that, "The Board of Directors decided that a change in leadership was necessary to restore confidence in the Company moving forward as it works to repair relationships with regulators, customers, and all other stakeholders."

 In January 2020, Caterpillar Inc. announced that Muilenburg had resigned from its board (which he joined in 2011), and stated in a regulatory filing that his resignation was not due to any disagreement with the company.

+In December 2020, Muilenburg joined Monarch Tractor, a Livermore, California-based electric tractor startup, as an investor and advisor.